 The opening chapter of the Epiphone story began over 140 years ago in Kastania in the mountains overlooking the ancient city of Sparta, Greece.
 Family legend tells that in 1865, Kostantinos Stathopoulo left Kastania and journeyed to Magoula in the Eurotas valley to register the birth of his son, Anastasios.
 Little else is known of the family until 1873, around the time of Anastasios's 12th birthday, when the Stathopoulo family left Greece for the coast of Turkey where they settled in Smyrna, a bustling seaport with a strong Greek immigrant population of merchants and craftsmen.

 There, Kostantinos established himself as a lumber merchant.
 He often took Anastasios with him on work trips throughout Europe, where the boy observed his father's trade.
 During this time, the family established a store in Smyrna selling and repairing lutes, violins, and bouzoukis.
-By 1890, Anastasios was repairing and sometimes building instruments on his own, and his local reputation as a talented luthier provided enough business that he eventually opened his own instrument factory.
+By 1890, Anastasios was repairing and sometimes building instruments on his own and his local reputation as a talented luthier provided enough business that he eventually opened his own instrument factory.
 He married and started a family.
 His first son, Epaminondas--soon nicknamed Epi--was born in 1893, followed by Alex, Minnie, Orpheus and Frixo.

 High taxes imposed on Greek immigrants under the Ottoman Empire made life difficult for the Stathopoulos and at the age of 40, Anastasios boarded a ship to the United States with his young family.
-Public records from 1904 list A. Stathopoulo living at 56 Roosevelt on Manhattan's Lower East side, where they shared an apartment in a neighborhood with other Greek and Italian immigrants.
+Public records from 1904 list A. Stathopoulo living at 56 Roosevelt on Manhattan's Lower East side, where the family leased an apartment in a neighborhood with other Greek and Italian immigrants.
 Once in America, Anastasios continued his instrument trade and quickly assimilated the pace of American business practices.
 He filed his first and only known patent on March 25, 1909 for an Italian style bowl back mandolin.
 Anastasios's instruments now carried labels in English:

 of all kinds of musical instruments